Italy begins antitrust inquiry of Telecom Italia over broadband

-MILAN Italy's antitrust authority said on Tuesday it had launched an inquiry into possible abuse by Telecom Italia (TIM) (TLIT.MI) in the rollout of ultrafast broadband in rural and sparsely populated areas.
+MILAN (Reuters) - Italy's antitrust authority said on Tuesday it had launched an inquiry into possible abuse by Telecom Italia (TIM) (TLIT.MI) in the rollout of ultrafast broadband in rural and sparsely populated areas.

 TIM has been at loggerheads with Rome over rolling out superfast internet in so-called non-economically viable areas for weeks, after the government alleged the telecoms firm had jeopardized state tenders in the same regions.